 The Auckland Transport website is a good resource to plan your public transport options.

-MacMurray Centre: Free patient parking is provided at the rear of the building.
-Please enter the driveway to the right hand side.
+MacMurray Centre: Free patient parking is provided in the carpark on the ground level of the building.

 Ormiston clinic: Free patient parking is provided on the Ormiston Hospital site.
 To get to the consult rooms, please enter via the TRG (The Radiology Group) entrance, which is directly opposite the Nourish cafe.
 The Ormiston clinic is to the right of the TRG reception desk.